The Treatment Referral Center and

 CTEP will consider requests for non-research use if the answers to all these questions are affirmative.

 The Special Exception mechanism is the functional equivalent of a single patient IND, but differs in that an NCI-registered investigator obtains agent directly from CTEP without obtaining an IND from the FDA.
 Instead the FDA filing and other IND responsibilities are handled by CTEP.
-Each Special Exception is filed to the existing CTEP IND for the agent.
-The following information is required to consider a Special Exception request; patient identifier (name or ID #), age, sex, diagnosis, previous cancer therapy, current clinical status, intended dose and schedule of the requested agent (based on current literature), potential concomitant therapy, and pertinent laboratory data.
+Each Special Exception is filed to an existing CTEP IND for the agent.
+The following information is required to consider a Special Exception request; patient identifier (initials or ID #), age, sex, diagnosis, previous cancer therapy, current clinical status, intended dose and schedule of the requested agent (based on current literature), potential concomitant therapy, and pertinent laboratory data.
 CTEP reviews and approves each request on a case by case basis.

 The NCI may make investigational treatments available via a TRC protocol for certain high priority agents or diseases.
 These protocols are offered to NCI-designated Clinical and Comprehensive Cancer Centers.
 All patients enrolled on a TRC protocol must receive their investigational therapy at an NCI designated Cancer Center.